nathanwright11/nba-scraper/README.md

 This is a personal project meant to practice web scraping.
-I scrape nba player stats from nba.com & basketball-reference.com which I save to a csv and use in a machine learning model.
+I use requests & bs4 to scrape nba player stats from nba.com & basketball-reference.com.
+The data I scrape is saved to a csv which I then use in a machine learning model.